theforeman/foreman_remote_execution/doc/source/design/index.md

 1. given I'm using CLI
 1. then I can run a job with ability to specify:
-  - targeting with scoped search
+  - targeting with scoped search or bookmark_id
   - job name to run
   - templates to use for the job
   - inputs on per-template basis
-  - execution properties on per-template basis
+  - execution properties as overrides for the defaults coming from the template
   - ``start_at`` value for execution in future
+  - in case of the start_at value, if the targeting should be static vs. dynamic
   - whether to wait for the job or exit after invocation (--async option)
+*OPEN QUESTION*: should we unify the common inputs in all templates to specify them only once: not scoping  the input by template?
+Maybe an
+    inputs catalog (with both defined name and semantic) might help.

 **Re-invoke a job**